 Chuck and Eileen are grateful for the gift of time they’ve been given.
 “We’ve thought a lot about what’s really important to us,” says Eileen.
 “We’ve been traveling to spend time with family and friends.
 Chuck wouldn’t have had this time without City of Hope.”

-To demonstrate their gratitude, the couple recently decided to leave a gift in their trust to City of Hope.
+The O’Sheas have provided ongoing annual support to City of Hope since 2009.
+To further demonstrate their gratitude, the couple decided in 2017 to leave a gift in their trust to City of Hope.
 “We had a long talk about what to do with our assets after we’re gone,” Chuck says.
 “The kind of immunotherapy that saved my life, and the recently approved CAR T cell therapy, which City of Hope is one of the first centers in the nation to offer, is changing the face of cancer treatment,” explains Chuck.
 “We want our gift to help drive research that will continue to deliver leading-edge therapies.”

 One thing they’ve learned, Eileen adds, is that “cancer doesn’t discriminate.
 Anyone can get it,” she says, “and every contribution makes a difference.
 We just want to do whatever we can to help find cures.”